Skip to Content

 3. Southern Rockhopper Penguin

-Their common name refers to the fact that, unlike many other penguins that get around obstacles by sliding on their bellies or by awkward climbing using their flipper-like wings as aid, rockhoppers will try to jump over boulders and across cracks.
+Their common name refers to the fact that, unlike many other penguins, rockhoppers will try to jump over boulders and across cracks.
+They get around obstacles by sliding on their bellies or by awkwardly climbing using their flipper-like wings as aids.

 Southern Rockhopper penguin illustrations